 Design & Connectivity

-The Gigabyte G27F-2 features a sturdy design with a fully ergonomic stand including up to 130mm height adjustment, -5°/20° tilt and 100x100mm VESA mount compatibility.
+The KTC H27E22F features a sturdy design with a fully ergonomic stand including up to 130mm height adjustment, -5°/20° tilt, +/- 45° swivel, 90° pivot and 100x100mm VESA mount compatibility.

 Alternatives

 In case you’re looking for something a bit different, check out these curved VA models.
-They have no IPS gow and a higher contrast ratio for deeper blacks, but they have slower response time and not as good VRR performance:
+They have no IPS glow and a higher contrast ratio for deeper blacks, but they have slower response time and not as good VRR performance:

 - Gigabyte G27FCA – with wide color gamut